 Canadian Literature, Film and Culture

 This interdisciplinary module offers an introduction to Canadian cultural studies through an examination of selected literary, film and visual texts.
-These cultural texts will be situated in their appropriate historical, political, regional and national contexts.
-While some reference will be made to earlier periods, the focus will be predominantly on the twentieth century.
-Particular attention will be devoted to confronting problems of cultural definition, and the construction and deconstruction of cultural stereotypes.
-Examples of possible topics for discussion include the wilderness, migration, Native culture, bilingualism and biculturalism versus multiculturalism, the emergence of cultural nationalism, popular culture, and Canada’s relationship to the U.S. You will have around 4 hours per week in lectures, seminars and workshops.
+These cultural texts will be situated in their historical, political, regional and national contexts.
+While some reference is made to earlier periods, the focus is predominantly on the twentieth century.
+The module addresses debates about cultural definition and the construction and deconstruction of cultural stereotypes.
+Possible topics include the wilderness, migration, Native culture, bilingualism and biculturalism versus multiculturalism, the emergence of cultural nationalism, popular culture, and Canada’s relationship to the U.S. The module provides grounding for further study in Canadian topics.
+You will spend around four hours per week in lectures, seminars and workshops.

-An introductory survey of major American literature, exploring a wide range of nineteenth-century American writers of fiction and poetry.
-You will also address questions raised about the nature of the 'canon' raised by recent critics.
+This is an introductory survey of major American literature and its connections to a wider cultural context.
+It explores a wide range of nineteenth century and early twentieth-century American writers of fiction and poetry.
+The module also addresses those questions about the nature of the ‘canon’ raised by recent critics.
+It is seen as a core module, which will give the grounding for further study of American literature.
 Around four hours per week will be spent in lectures and seminars studying this module.

 You may choose three out of four modules

 This module considers the main forms and functions of English vocabulary, grammar and discourse and explores how they are used in real social and cultural contexts.
 You will look at how language is used for different purposes and how people use language to reveal and conceal social realities as well other topics surrounding language and context.
 For this module you will have a one-hour lecture, one-hour workshop and a one-hour seminar per week.